davidtwco/rfcs/text/0000-build-std.md

 ### Caching
 [caching]: #caching

-Standard library artifacts build by built-std will not be shared between crates or workspaces, as they only exist in the `target` directory of a specific crate or workspace.
+Standard library artifacts built by build-std will not be shared between crates or workspaces, as they only exist in the `target` directory of a specific crate or workspace.